khaledbashir/the11-dev/MASTER-GUIDE.md

 />
 ```

-**Result:** ✅ Knowledge Base tab now displays the full AnythingLLM application with all features accessible.
+**Result:** ✅ AI Management tab now displays the full AnythingLLM application with all features accessible.

+**Note:** This tab was later renamed from "Knowledge Base" to "AI Management" for better clarity (see fix above).

 ---